January 1992 (1st revision)

 4. Banding and Unbanding - Eyes can be protected by using approved goggles or safety glasses with full-cup side shields.
 An approved face shield is also available to provide face protection when used in conjunction with appropriate eyewear.

-5. Impact Hazard Goggles and Spectacles - Eyecup goggles with glass lenses or plastic enclosed eye-shields are appropriate for heavy impact and large particles, such as in chipping, caulking, sledging, etc. Spectacle goggles may have leather, plastic, or wire mesh side shields that can not easily be removed and are appropriate for moderate impact and small particles such as in scaling, grinding, woodworking, machine operation, and general work.
-One piece plastic eye shields, with or without side shields, are for moderate impact and sparks.
+5. Impact Hazard Goggles and Spectacles - Eyecup goggles with glass lenses or plastic enclosed eye-shields are appropriate for heavy impact and large particles, such as in chipping, caulking, sledging, etc. Spectacle goggles may have leather, plastic, or wire mesh side shields that cannot easily be removed and are appropriate for moderate impact and small particles such as in scaling, grinding, woodworking, machine operation, and general work.
+One piece plastic eye shields are for moderate impact and sparks.

 7. Harmful Liquids and Fine Dusts - Chemical hazard goggles shall be used for work involving chemicals and for any operation which produces fine dust or hazardous and irritating liquids.
 In conditions where chemicals are concentrated or where splash hazard are continuous, the goggles should be worn under a face shield for greater protection.